F2c Garris Vada Hodges,

 F2c Garris Vada Hodges

-Like thousands of other young men throughout the country during the Great Depression, Garris Vada Hodges was poor and had few meaningful prospects for employment in his rural town of Flynn, Texas midway between Dallas and Houston.
+Like thousands of other young men throughout the country during the Great Depression, Garris Vada Hodges was poor and had few meaningful prospects for employment in his rural town of Wilson, Texas.

 He enlisted in the Navy on Nov.
 4, 1940, and was a fireman second class on the U.S.S.
 Arizona when he was killed in the Japanese attack on Pearl Harbor, Dec.
 7, 1941.

 He had been promoted to that job in August, and in a letter to an aunt and uncle wrote, “I guess you know fifty bucks looks pretty good.”
-That, he said, was his monthly pay, and is equivalent to about $850 in 2018.
+That, he said, was his monthly pay.

 Mr. Hodges was born Oct.
-14, 1922 in Tahoka, Texas, population 786 about 150 miles south of Amarillo.
+14, 1922, in Tahoka, Texas.
 His father, Benjamin Franklin Hodges, was a farmer and sharecropper, and his mother, Laurine Swann Hodges, a homemaker.
 The father was injured while serving as a private first class in World War I. The mother died in 1932, a few days after giving birth to another son.

 Both of his younger brothers, Lowell and Billy Joe, also served in the Navy, as did a great-nephew, Mitchell Hodges, and a great niece, Bailey Sharbrough White.
 She completed her first re-enlistment during Pearl Harbor remembrance ceremonies in December 2007.
 She is also the keeper of Garris’ Purple Heart.

-Source: Special thanks to Tim Hodges, who compiled all of the information for this profile of his uncle.
-He also provided the photograph.
+Source: Special thanks to Tim Hodges, who compiled most of the information for this profile of his uncle.
+Other sources include Navy enlistment records and family grave markers.
 This profile was researched and written on behalf of the U.S.S.
 Arizona Mall Memorial at the University of Arizona.

 NOTE: If you are a family member related to this crew member of the U.S.S.
 Arizona, or have additional information, pictures or documents to share about his life or service to our county please contact us through our FAMILY MEMBER SUBMISSION FORM